 Vitamin C really can make your skin look younger and brighter.

 While vitamin C is most commonly thought of as a citrusy supplement that boosts the immune system, there are several more benefits to this vitamin.
-When applied topically vitamin C is a powerful addition to an anti-aging skin care regimen.
+When applied topically vitamin C is a powerful addition to an anti-aging skincare regimen.

-Vitamin C is an essential water soluble vitamin that also lightens and brightens the skin, is an impressive antioxidant, and is essential in collagen synthesis.
+Vitamin C is an essential water-soluble vitamin that also lightens and brightens the skin, is an impressive antioxidant and is essential in collagen synthesis.

 This rather versatile and tasty vitamin smoothens the tone of aging and damaged skin by lightening and brightening the skin.
 The blotchy coloring that appears on the skin over time, and with sun damage, is due in part to the uneven production of brown pigment in the skin cells.
 This brown pigment comes from a molecule called melanin.
 Over time, some areas or cells start making more melanin.
 Vitamin C smoothens out the tone by causing those overproducing areas to start making less melanin and start matching the rest of the skin.

 For those wanting a slightly more scientific explanation of this, read this paragraph: Tyrosinase is the enzyme that makes melanin.
-Vitamin C interacts with copper at the tyrosinase-active site and inhibits action of the enzyme, thereby decreasing the melanin formation.
+Vitamin C interacts with copper at the tyrosinase-active site and inhibits the action of the enzyme, thereby decreasing the melanin formation.

 Vitamin C is also a powerful antioxidant.
 An antioxidant is a molecule that inhibits the oxidation of other molecules.
 Oxidation is a chemical reaction that can produce free radicals, which are atoms or molecules with an unpaired electron.
-When a free radical then steals an electron from one of the proteins in a strand of collagen, it creates damage or a break in that strand.
+When a free radical then steals an electron from one of the proteins in a strand of collagen, it creates damage or a break-in that strand.
 The more breaks you get, the more damage you see, such as sagging and wrinkles.
 Since vitamin C is an effective electron donor, it helps reverse and prevent signs of aging.